iranroman/musicinformationretrieval.com/README.md

 1. Submit an issue.
 Click on "[Issues](https://github.com/stevetjoa/musicinformationretrieval.com/issues)" in the right navigation bar, then "New Issue".
 Issues can include Python bugs, spelling mistakes, broken links, requests for new content, and more.

 2. Submit changes to source code or documentation.
-[Fork this repo](https://help.github.com/articles/fork-a-repo), make edits, then [submit a pull request](https://help.github.com/articles/using-pull-requests).
+[Fork this repo](https://help.github.com/articles/fork-a-repo), make edits to your fork, then [submit a pull request](https://help.github.com/articles/using-pull-requests). `gh-pages` is the default branch for this repo.

-This repo is statically hosted using [GitHub Pages](https://pages.github.com/).
-Any changes to HTML files in the `gh-pages` branch will be seen on [musicinformationretrieval.com](https://musicinformationretrieval.com).

-To edit musicinformationretrieval.com:

-1. Edit a notebook, e.g.:

-        $ jupyter notebook kmeans.ipynb

-2. Convert notebook to HTML:

-        $ jupyter nbconvert kmeans.ipynb

-3. Commit the notebook and the HTML:

-        $ git add kmeans.ipynb kmeans.html
-        $ git commit
-        $ git push

-    You may need to wait 1-2 minutes before the changes are live on GitHub Pages.